chatcharoen/dbsec-workshop/Lab_Guides/OKV/100/README.md

 - Click the pencil icon to get to the details on the Master Key

-- Scroll down to the Advanced section and you should see ORACLE.TDE.HSM.MK.<ID>
+- Scroll down to the Advanced section and you should see ORACLE.TDE.HSM.MK.ID#

  *Note* You will see '06' before your MKID.
 This is an internal identifier for Oracle Key Vault.